Module: Temporalio::Workflow::Unsafe

 .replaying? ⇒ Boolean

-True if the workflow is replaying, false otherwise.
+True if the workflow is replaying (including during queries and update validators), false otherwise.

 Class Method Details